Alfresco/alfresco-identity-service/README.md

 This guide helps you get started with the Identity Service.
 It covers simple standalone startup and use of the default database.
 Advanced deployment options are not covered.
 For a deeper description of Keycloak features or configuration options, consult the official [Keycloak readme](https://www.keycloak.org/docs/) .

 #### Prerequisites
-  1. Java 8 or 11 JDK
+  1. Java 11 JDK

 #### Installing and booting

-  1. Download the Identity Service zip alfresco-identity-service-1.7.0.zip from the Support Portal at http://support.alfresco.com
+  1. Download the Identity Service zip alfresco-identity-service-1.8.0.zip from the Support Portal at http://support.alfresco.com

   2. Place the file in a directory you choose and use unzip utility to extract it.